Views of Lester Earnest

 Lester Earnest with 3D drawing of 6D hyper-cube

-Cyclops USA is an irregular journal of bicycle racing and proposed reforms as well as helmet standards, edited by Lester Earnest, that was initially published in pamphlet form beginning in the 1970s and switched to the web in the new millennium.
+Cyclops USA is an irregular journal of bicycle racing, proposed reforms and helmet standards.
+It was initially published in pamphlet form and switched to the web in the new millennium.

 John McCarthy (1927-2011) was a world-class innovator who introduced the term “artificial intelligence” and did a lot of pioneering work in that field.
 He was raised as a Communist and later learned to speak Russian and made friends with a number of Russian scientists.
 However after being trapped by a Soviet takeover of Czechoslovakia in November 1968 he began moving in a different direction and ended up as a conservative Republican.